lictical/ML_Real_State/README.md

        housing_tgz.close()
   fetch_housing_data()
 ```
-Lets proceed to turn it into a panads dataframe:
+Lets proceed to turn it into a pandas dataframe:
 ```
 #This function returns a Pandas DataFrame object containing all the data
   import pandas as pd